 Fig trees grown in containers may be ideal for your limited space or limited opportunity situation.
-Here’s what you need to know about fig tree care and growing a fig tree indoors or outdoors in a pot.
+Here’s what you need to know about planting figs, fig tree care and growing a fig tree indoors or outdoors in a pot.

 Tight on garden space?

 Maybe you live in an apartment with only a balcony for growing food.
 Maybe you have a rental place and you can’t dig up the back yard.

 Or just maybe you have a postage stamp yard with no room for a garden.

 Figs are the perfect fruit to grow in containers.
 You can grow a fig tree indoors or outside in a container.

 While European figs require pollination by a tiny wasp, the female figs we have in North America don’t require pollination to produce fruit.

 This makes them easy to grow anywhere with sufficient light and protection.